project-flotta/project-flotta.github.io/documentation/latest/operations/troubleshooting.md

 ## Device operations troubleshooting

-All those guides expect that you have access to the edgedevice terminal, so all the checks are at thedevice level.
+All those guides expect that you have access to the edgedevice terminal, so all the checks are at the device level.

 ### The device is failing on TLS handshakes